philippeowagner/cookiecutter-readme/README.md

 cookiecutter-readme
 ===================

-Cookiecutter template for the «perfect README»
+Cookiecutter template for the «perfect README» file.